GinoongFlores/100-days-of-code/log.md

 **Thoughts**: I learn again the basic of HTML and HTML 5 and its quite easy to finish some of the .

+### Day 39: Feb 22, 2021 | Monday

+**Today's Progress**: Finished 28/28 of Basic HTML and HTML 5 and 13/44 in basic CSS.

+**Thoughts**: In this course is quite easy for me as I know the fundamentals of HTML and CSS.